 Queen St. East in particular is a focal point of our own history.
 I initiated a Heritage Study which will identify areas and elements of Queen St. East that should be preserved and cherished.
 This has resulted in a new batch of buildings added to the Heritage List.
 It’s vital that new developments respect the heritage elements and overall history of this part of our community.

 I’ve also worked with Heritage Toronto and local historical groups to ensure that plaques mark points in our neighbourhood that tell our vibrant history to residents and visitors.
 In June 2018 the Dundas + Carlaw Heritage Plaque District was launched.
-Comprising ten plaques and a self-guided tour, it is the City’s first Heritage Plaque District.
+Comprising ten plaques and a self-guided tour, it is the city’s first Heritage Plaque District.
 You can find the digital version of the self-guided tour online at: https://exploredundascarlaw.heritagetoronto.org/index.html

 Learn more about Heritage Toronto at https://www.heritagetoronto.org/.